History

 The Board of Governors currently has 25 members who advise and make recommendations to the Board of Directors, and oversee the implementation of programs and activities of the Cultural Center.
 The Board of Governors also assist and maintain the fiscal well-being of the Center by supporting its fundraising activities.
 The Board of Governors is appointed by the Board of Directors.

-The staff is led by the President & Executive Director who administer the day-to-day operations of the Cultural Center.
+The staff is led by the President and Executive Director who administer the day-to-day operations of the Cultural Center.

 The Board of Directors, Board of Governors, the staff, and volunteers work in unison to carry out the many exciting plans at the Japanese Cultural Center of Hawai‘i.
 When put together, these individuals, though all unique in their background, create a dynamic, capable and passionate group who are dedicated to the Cultural Center's mission of sharing the history, heritage and culture of the evolving Japanese American experience in Hawai‘i.